 The Eighth Applied Legal Storytelling Conference will take place virtually from July 14-16, 2021.
 Mercer University School of Law will host this virtual conference.
-The call for proposals is available here.
-Please read the call for proposals for details about the conference, presentation formats, and additional submission information.
-Submit proposals via this form.

 Additional inquiries may be directed to Ken Chestek, University of Wyoming College of Law, at firstname.lastname@example.org.